What Happens to Mosquitoes During the Winter?

 Many mosquitoes will die off when the thermostat drops below 50° Fahrenheit.
 Even so, other types of mosquitoes will only go dormant or reduce their activity come colder weather.

-While freezing temperatures can kill adult mosquitoes, it is a common misconception that they all die in the winter.
-When the temperature starts to drop, some mosquitoes actually go into hibernation for the winter months, similar to animals like bears.
+While freezing temperatures can kill adult mosquitoes, it’s a common misconception that they all die in the winter.
+When the temperatures fall, some mosquitoes hibernate during the winter months, similar to hibernating mammals, like bears.

-Only the females end up hibernating.
-Male mosquitoes have short lifespans and die after mating, so they don't usually make it to winter.
-The females, however, can hibernate for up to six months.
-Mosquito Eggs
+Only the females hibernate.
+Male mosquitoes have short lifespans and die after mating, which means they don't usually make it to winter.
+Females mosquitoes, however, can hibernate for up to six months.

-products and services to prepare your home or business for when the mosquito eggs hatch and the females leave hibernation.
-Our Misting Systems
+MosquitoNix® products and services can help you prepare your home or business for when mosquito eggs hatch and for when females come out of hibernation.
+By installing our Misting Systems (with on-demand settings) before mosquitoes return in the spring and summer, you’ll be ahead of the mosquito-fighting game.

 Comments will be approved before showing up.